Last Updated on

 Pulling Sensation in the Stomach:

-In many cases, pregnant women may experience mild tugging or pull in the stomach as normal early pregnancy symptom.
+In many cases, pregnant women may experience mild tugging or pull in the stomach as a normal early pregnancy symptom.
 However, increasing pain with no signs of subsiding may warrant a visit to the doctor.

 Loss of Appetite: